Blueberry overnight oats made with fresh blueberries and sweeten with ripe bananas for an easy wholesome make-ahead breakfast recipe.

 Here’s a quick “how to” video to bring this recipe to life for you.

 This is a delicious summer breakfast recipe to help you enjoy the end of the season blueberries.
-It’s filled with wholesome oats and lots of fruit to keep you satisfied until lunch.
+It’s also filled with wholesome oats and lots of fruit to keep you satisfied until lunch.

 - ½ cup rolled oats